aschmiedeke/gbtdocs/docs/source/references/observing_modes/pulsar_reference.rst

 * **obstype** will always be **"Pulsar"**.
 * **backend** will always be **"VEGAS"**.
 GUPPI has been decommissioned and is no longer installed.
 * **bandwidth** will be either **100**, **200**, **800**, or **1500**.
-* **dopplertrackfreq** is not always required, but it is safe to include.
+* **dopplertrackfreq** is not always required, but it is safe to include (See :ref:`Use of the **dopplertrackfreq** Keyword` for more details).
 It should be equal to the center of your observing band.
 If you are using one spectral window (i.e., one value of the restfreq keyword) then the value of dopplertrackfreq will be equal to the value of restfreq.
 If you are using multiple spectral windows (i.e. multiple values for the restfreq keyword), then dopplertrackfreq should be equal to the center of the overall observing band.
 * **ifbw** will always be **0**
 * **tint** is the integration time.
 Under the hood, it is controlled by the hardware accumulation length, so that **tint = acclen x nchan/BW**. acclen can take on values from 4 to 1024 in powers of two.
 If you select an integration time that does not use a power of two acclen, acclen will be rounded down to the nearest power of two (resulting in a shorter integration time).
 Most observers will want to keep their integration times fast enough to resolve fast MSPs, while keeping the data rate < 400 MB/s.
 * **swmode** will either be **"tp"** for calibration scans or **"tp_nocal"** for pulsar scans.
-* **swper** will always be 0.04.
+* **swper** will always be **0.04**.
 * **noisecal** will be **"lo"** for calibration scans (this uses the low-power noise diodes) and **"off"** for pulsar scans.

 The following keywords are VPM specific.